Keto Strawberry Muffins

 A baking tray filled with strawberry muffins.

 I make these in either a mini muffin tin or a regular muffin pan.
-Either way, use liners so the batter doesn’t stick.
+Either way, use liners.
+I’ve tried greasing the pan with butter and coconut oil spray, and the batter still sticks.

 Three muffins stacked on each other with two strawberries in front.